The Swan Archives

 and was rewarded with pretty healthy coverage in the mid-1975 timeframe.

-Pressman's strategy was reasonably, but not spectacularly, successful; in early 1976, Fox was bragging in Variety about the decent box office Phantom was pulling down in Texas and Arkansas.
+By early 1976, Fox was bragging in Variety about the decent box office Phantom was pulling down in Texas and Arkansas, and was referring to Pressman's campaign as a "remarkable success story".

-Phantom fever wasn't exactly sweeping the world, though.
-For the most part, the film simply did not do well, except in a few places: Paris (where it ran for many years), Japan, Los Angeles, and, mysteriously, Winnipeg, Canada, where it ran, off and on, for over a year; the soundtrack album went gold in Canada based on sales in Winnipeg alone.
+Phantom fever didn't exactly sweep the world, but the film did extremely well in a few places: Paris, Japan, Los Angeles, and, mysteriously,* Winnipeg, Canada, where it ran, off and on, for over a year; the soundtrack album went gold in Canada based on sales in Winnipeg alone.
 Although the claim was made not long ago in a gushing story in Winnipeg's local press that the film played continuously there for 62 weeks in the same theater, this is a bit of overly romantic exaggeration.
 In fact, it enjoyed an eighteen week run at the Garrick Theatre starting in December of 1974, but was replaced in that cinema by The Great Waldo Pepper on May 2nd of 1975.
 It was then picked up at the North Main Drive-In for one week, from May 15-22, and then the Park Theatre for two weeks, from June 20 to July 3.
 It disappeared from Winnipeg screens at that point, until its return in February 1976, double billed at the Garrick (as it was in many other localities) with Young Frankenstein, for four weeks starting February 6.
 For the full story of Phantom's run in Winnipeg in 1975, see Doug Carlson's Why Winnipeg? pages.

 CRITICAL RECEPTION AND AWARDS